 I had another part of me retort, of course He loves you, you dork.
-Don’t you remember the time you could hear His voice and He joked with you for ten straight hours?
-Or when you had a near-death experience and He supposedly gave you a tour of Heaven?
+Don’t you remember the time you could hear His voice and He joked with you for ten straight hours in jail?
+Or when you had a near-death experience [before 2020] and He supposedly gave you a tour of Heaven?

 The childlike me then answered, well, yeah…but I mean, what if it’s His eyes I’m going to look into tonight?

 The other parts of me had nothing to say to that.

 That night, I had a vivid dream.